 It’s a very important question, as the oil it will make or break the final product.
 Here are my thoughts on various types of oils.

-- Grape seed oil: My favourite.
-A little more expensive, but due to its clean, light taste and polyunsaturated fat content, it’s perfect.
+- Grape seed oil: A little more expensive, but due to its clean, light taste and polyunsaturated fat content, it’s perfect.
 You could substitute 1/4 cup for olive oil for flavour.

 - Rice bran oil: A neutral oil which works well by itself, or used half/half with light olive oil.